ISO 14001:2015 clause 8 Operation

 - changes in compliance obligations.

 ISO 14001:2015 has introduced the requirement for a “life cycle perspective” in environmental management systems (EMS).
-The new standard does not require a formal life cycle analysis, or quantification, but does require organisations to look upstream and downstream of the processes performed on-site and try to reduce environmental impacts.
-Specifically, the life cycle perspective is related to the organisation’s environmental aspects and impacts.
-It requires careful consideration of the life cycle stages that the organisation can control or influence, including acquisition of raw materials, production and transportation, use and maintenance, and recycling or disposal.
-In doing this, the organisation needs to create records as evidence that they have considered each lifecycle stage.
-The standard also requires the organisation to provide information to its external service providers and contractors about the potentially significant environmental impacts of its products and services.
+The new standard does not require a formal life cycle analysis, or quantification, but does require organizations to look upstream and downstream of the processes performed on-site and try to reduce environmental impacts.
+Specifically, the life cycle perspective is related to the organization’s environmental aspects and impacts.
+It requires careful consideration of the life cycle stages that the organization can control or influence, including the acquisition of raw materials, production and transportation, use and maintenance, and recycling or disposal.
+In doing this, the organization needs to create records as evidence that they have considered each lifecycle stage.
+The standard also requires the organization to provide information to its external service providers and contractors about the potentially significant environmental impacts of its products and services.
 It must also consider the need to provide this information to transporters, end-users and disposal facilities.
-By providing this information, the organisation can potentially prevent or mitigate adverse environmental impacts during these life cycle stages.
+By providing this information, the organization can potentially prevent or mitigate adverse environmental impacts during these life cycle stages.

 The life cycle perspective can be applied in choosing, for example: